 AmazonSmile is a website operated by Amazon with the same products, prices, and shopping features as Amazon.com.
 The difference is that when you shop on AmazonSmile, the AmazonSmile Foundation will donate 0.5% of the purchase price of eligible products to the charitable organization of your choice, which we hope you will make as Bishop McNamara High School.

-Annual Giving to the Bishop McNamara Fund or generous scholarship opportunities remain primary vehicles for members of the Bishop McNamara community to join together in a meaningful effort to support our mission to educate hearts and minds in a dynamic, inclusive Catholic school community rooted in the Holy Cross tradition.
+Annual Giving to the Bishop McNamara Fund remains the primary vehicle for members of the Bishop McNamara community to join together in a meaningful effort to support our mission to educate hearts and minds in a dynamic, inclusive Catholic school community rooted in the Holy Cross tradition.
+Please give.

 The Legacy Courtyard at the La Reine Science and Innovation Center